 Upon completion of the post-baccalaureate program, students entering the M.A. in Curriculum and Instruction program may transfer 15 credits into the elective section of the M.A. in Curriculum and Instruction program.
-15 credits may transfer into the M.A. in Literacy Instruction program.
+Nine (9) credits may transfer into the M.A. in Literacy Instruction program.
+The MAT or GRE will be waived for students entering either master's program.
 No other transfer credits will be accepted.